veillette/physics-book/contents/ch9ForcesAndTorquesInMusclesAndJoints.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-A person working at a drafting board may hold her head as shown in [Figure](#fig8), requiring muscle action to support the head.
+A person working at a drafting board may hold her head as shown in [Figure 8](#fig8), requiring muscle action to support the head.
 The three major acting forces are shown.
 Calculate the direction and magnitude of the force supplied by the upper vertebrae $$ \vb{F}_{\text{V}} $$ to hold the head stationary, assuming that this force acts along a line through the center of mass as do the weight and muscle force.

 ![The head of a person working at a drafting board in relaxed position is shown.
 The inclination of the head is theta to the horizontal and the center of gravity is near the top of the head.
 The weight of the head is fifty newtons and is acting downward at the center of gravity.
 Three major forces are shown.
 The force exerted along the neck is sixty newtons.](../resources/Figure_10_06_08a.jpg)